Update: this blog post was updated on 7 November, 2022 for better clarity.

 As a UK company, we annually submit audited financial statements to HMRC.
 And now, as a US corporation, we will also be filing reports with the IRS.
 An independent audit of financials is performed to confirm the absence of material misstatements and their preparation according to the required accounting standards.

 An extensive review of our financials is only one of the regulatory requirements that come with obtaining a regulated status.
 Detailed personal background checks of key CEX.IO individuals are performed by regulatory bodies of various jurisdictions as part of a license of a registration process.
-For example, applications for Money Transmission Licenses in the US began with fingerprinting and full background checks of the US office directors.
+For example, our applications for the Money Transmitter Licenses in the US began with fingerprinting and full background checks of the US office directors.
 Regulators in various jurisdictions make these procedures necessary to ensure the accountability of individuals running companies that handle other peoples’ funds.